fmonper1/fmonper.com/_posts/2021-05-01-rendering-markdown-in-nextjs.md

 tags:
 - react
 - markdown
-excerpt: Creating static websites has never been easier.
-Find out how to render markdown from any headless CMS or your file system inside your React components.
+excerpt: 'Creating static websites has never been easier.
+Find out how to render markdown from any headless CMS or your file system inside your React components.'
 ---

 Creating static websites has never been easier.
 The JAMStack has made it very easy to create complex static websites utilizing the power of Markup.